BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 - **Goblin Projectile** `ACTIVE`

-During the Shoot Phase, if the Goblin King is in base contact with a friendly Goblin model and neither are Engaged in Combat, then the Goblin King can make a shooting attack - this has a range of 12" and counts as a throwing weapon.
+During the Shoot Phase, if the Goblin King is in base contact with a friendly Goblin model and neither are Engaged in Combat, then the Goblin King can make a shooting attack - this has a range of 12" and counts as a [throwing weapon][Throwing Weapon].
 Remove the friendly Goblin model as a casualty, and then make the To Hit Roll and any In The Way Tests as normal.
 The shot is resolved at a Strength of 8, and any model that is hit will automatically be knocked Prone.

 - **Blubbery Mass** `PASSIVE`